rafaelcn/jvm/README.md

-# jvm
+# nJVM

-An implementation of (some characteristics of) the JVM in C
+An implementation of (some characteristics of) the JVM in C.